Doing what I was born to do and feeling so grateful for that.

 And after that, everything takes care of itself while he's on the golf course.

-Now, number three in Fournier's list.
+Now, number three in Fournier's list, it reflects poorly on the president.

 Nobody expects the chief executive to be reviewing computer code or hosting East Room hackathons, but this fail is on him.